 Pronounced with a silent “C” and featuring theatre, music and dance, the Chutzpah Festival, in recent years, has taken place between mid-February and mid-March.
 As of 2019, however, its dates shifted from its usual spring season to the fall.

-Chutzpah Festival performances take place primarily at the Jewish Community Centre of Greater Vancouver’s 318-seat Norman Rothstein Theatre, but also at other venues including the Vogue Theatre, the WISE Hall and Rickshaw Theatre.
+In years when there isn’t a global pandemic, Chutzpah Festival performances take place primarily at the Jewish Community Centre of Greater Vancouver’s 318-seat Norman Rothstein Theatre, but also sometimes at other venues including the Vogue Theatre, the WISE Hall and Rickshaw Theatre.

 The Norman Rothstein Theatre is located at 950 West 41st Avenue in Vancouver.